-At Village Sleep Dentistry, we not only have the qualifications, but we are also a Medicare approved DME provider as well.
-If you have Sleep Apnea and are unable to use a PAP device, consider improving your health and your quality of life.
+At Village Sleep Dentistry, we not only have the qualifications, but we are also a Medicare approved provider as well.
+If you have Sleep Apnea, consider improving your health and your quality of life.
 Your body and mind will thank you.

 Meet Dr. Rozensky

-As a Diplomate of the American Board of Dental Sleep Medicine and recognized as a qualified dentist by the American Academy of Dental Sleep Medicine, Dr. Rozensky earned his Doctorate of Dental Surgery degree from University of New York at Buffalo.
-He then went on to serve our country in the United States Air Force, after which he enjoyed private practice in General Dentistry for over 20 years.
-Dr. Rozensky now includes his passion for Sleep Dentistry in his practice and finds true joy in the life changing care he is able to provide.
+As a Diplomate of the American Academy of Dental Sleep Medicine and recognized as a qualified dentist by the American Board of Dental Sleep Medicine.
+Dr. Rozensky earned his Doctorate of Dental Surgery degree from University of New York at Buffalo and then went on to serve our country in the United States Air Force, after which he enjoyed private practice in General Dentistry for over 20 years.
+Dr. Rozensky now includes his passion for Sleep Dentistry in his practice and finds true joy in the life changing care he is providing.

 Village Sleep Dentistry